- Home

 - Other types of bowel irritation

-How treatment affects nutrition
+How cancer treatment can affect nutrition

 Side effects vary from person to person, and depend on the type of treatment, the part of the body treated, and the length and dose of treatment.